munzir84/Rotating_Image_Gallery/README.md

-#Rotating Image Gallery
+Rotating Image Gallery
 A 3D Rotating Image Gallery built using HTML, CSS, and JavaScript.
-This project creates an interactive image carousel with a smooth 3D rotation effect, allowing users to browse through images using simple navigation controls.
+This interactive gallery allows users to rotate through a set of images in a smooth 3D carousel effect, creating an engaging and visually appealing experience.

 📌 Features
 3D Rotating Carousel – Images arranged in a circular layout that rotates smoothly.